 Code of Practice for the Engagement of Crew (The Blue Book)

 The Blue Book has been produced by SPADA and the NZ Film & Video Technicians’ guild to provide a reference document of best-practice processes for the engagement of crew in the New Zealand screen production industry.
 This edition replaces the 1995 edition.
-All SPADA members receive one free hard copy as part of their membership benefits.
-Non members can purchase the 2004 hard copy edition for $65.25 including GST and postage.
-Contact SPADA
+All SPADA members receive a free digital copy as part of their membership benefits.
+Non members can purchase a digital PDF copy for $50.00 + GST.

 SPADA recommends consulting with a lawyer on contractual issues.